 THERAPEUTIC FOCUS

-Intoxication by synthetic cannabinoids (also known as “synthetics”, “K2” or “spice”) are two leading causes of THC -related emergency room visits.
-Synthetic cannabinoids are analogous to fentanyl for opioids insofar as they are more potent at the cannabinoid receptor than their natural product congener THC.
+ACI by synthetic cannabinoids (also known as “synthetics”, “K2” or “spice”).
+Synthetic cannabinoids are analogous to fentanyl or opioids insofar as the healthcare threat they pose to those who consume them.

 Prescriber research via a survey of emergency room physicians shows a significant unmet medical need for cannabinoid intoxication.
 According to the survey, on a scale of 0 (no need) to 10 (significant need), physicians scored on average of 7.52, indicating they believe there is a strong need for a cannabinoid antagonist to treat cannabis intoxication.